 The next most important thing to do is to have a plan when experiencing Thanksgiving at Disney World.
 Is your goal to go on as many rides as possible?
 Do you want to take your time and enjoy the atmosphere?
 Maybe the holiday sights and sounds are your top priority?

 Don’t wait until you get inside the park to figure out what everyone wants to do.
 We always put together a short list of priorities for each family member.
 That way, we can best strategize and make sure no one, especially Tad and Lily, is left out.
 Be sure to check out our Park Plans for Disney World, Universal Orlando and SeaWorld before you go.
 Also, make sure to download our Orlando Planning app to follow our touring plans or customize your own.
-Consider if you want to add on the new Disney Genie+ for $15 per day, per person that allows you to select attractions and bypass the standby wait and utilize the Lightning Lane entrance.
+Consider if you want to add on Disney Lightning Lane Multi Pass for an additional cost per day, per person that allows you to select attractions and bypass the standby queue and utilize the Lightning Lane entrance.
+You'll also want to check the My Disney Experience app each morning to see what attractions may be operating with a virtual queue.

 If you're looking for special seasonal food, beverages or merchandise, we always find it hopful to have those on hand too, so that we know exactly where to stop.
 (I know, I know — it's a little overboard, but I can't tell you the number of times I've walked out of a park only to magically remember a specialty snack, popcorn bucket or spirit jersey that I had my mind set on!
 With sensory overload in the best way happening all around the parks, it is so easy to froget.)